Tim's Green Bug...

 antisieze

 I put this list here, cause I might just lose it.
-Or maybe I've already lost it!
+Or maybe I've already lost it! :twisted:

 Don’t ever yield your gift of dream; Your knack for gumption, too.
 For “It’s the crazy ones that have all the fun," if dreamers yearn to do.

-- TimS
+TimS

-- Posts: 5723
+Posts: 5723

-- Joined: Fri Apr 23, 2010 10:11 pm
+Joined: Fri Apr 23, 2010 10:11 pm

 Re: Tim's baja projects...

-I also got the brake lines routed, brake tabs welded on, the trailing arms sanded, and two primer coats on each But...
-In all my excitement I forgot that I'll need to make a bump stop pad.
+I also got the brake lines routed, brake tabs welded on, the trailing arms sanded, and two primer coats on each 8) But...
+In all my excitement I forgot that I'll need to make a bump stop pad. :x

-My wife ( ) and I mounted the engine last night.
+My wife ( :shock: ) and I mounted the engine last night.
 It only cost me a white shirt, which I will have to buy today.
 I removed the pressure plate and clutch because this is just a test fit.

-Here is how the motor mounts line up with the new frame horn.
-And I got the almighty engine mounts started.
-The top part is purposefully too long.
-Should be plenty strong enough Also been thinking of the rear cage now.
+Also been thinking of the rear cage now.
 After all this, I'm tempted to just reatatch my old rear cage with a better mounting system.
 We'll see how the energy is flowing.
 I still need to build a front bumper, hopefully do some cage work, and extend the side bars before May 21st (My goal to be up and running).
 And in the mean time I have to make a Subaru harness conversion for a freind of mine.

 You do not have the required permissions to view the files attached to this post.